-Level I NICUs are where most babies go after birth.
-Full-term, healthy babies with a low risk of complications go to this nursery after they're born.
-It isn't really a NICU in the way that most people think, since there's no need for the intensive care aspect.
+Most babies will receive Level I NICU care after birth.
+Full-term, healthy babies with a low risk of complications will be provided with this specialized care from the comfort of mom’s room.
+This isn’t your typical NICU since there is no need for the intensive care aspect.

-Babies that have reached at least 35 weeks of gestational maturity, meaning the mother was pregnant for 35 weeks, go to Level I. They also stabilize newborn infants who are ill and those that were born less than 35 weeks gestation until they can be transferred to a facility that can provide the appropriate level of neonatal care.
-Level I NICUs must be staffed by pediatricians, family physicians, nurse practitioners, and other advanced practice registered nurses.
+Babies that have reached at least 35 weeks of gestational maturity, meaning the mother was pregnant for 35 weeks are classified as Level I. Level I care also stabilizes newborn infants who are ill or were born sooner than 35 weeks until they can be transferred to a facility that can provide the appropriate level of neonatal care.

 Level II NICU

-Level II NICUs have to be able to do everything that a Level I can do and are often called, special care nurseries.
-These nurseries are for babies that were born prematurely at 32 weeks or later, or for babies that weigh more than 1500 grams.
-In addition to the Level I abilities, Level IIs must have immunologists, nutritionists, and specialized nurses.
+Level II NICUs must be able to do everything a Level I can do; they are often called special care nurseries.
+These nurseries are for babies that were born prematurely between 32 and 34 weeks, or for babies that weigh more than 1,500 grams (about 3.3 pounds).

-- Provide care for babies born at least at 32 weeks and who are moderately ill with problems that are expected to get better quickly and aren't anticipated to need special care urgently
+- Provide care for babies born at least at 32 weeks who are moderately ill with problems that are expected to get better quickly, and who aren't anticipated to need urgent specialty care

 - Provide mechanical ventilation for a brief duration for at least 24 hours or can maintain continuous positive airway pressure